practicalli/spacemacs/docs/structural-editing/lisp-state/index.md

 `SPC k` opens the lisp state menu, providing commands for structural editing with Smartparens.
 Any command will put the current buffer into lisp state, a transient state where you can use single character keybindings for the commands (no need to use `SPC k` each time).

-Evil numeric values can be used with the Lisp state commands

-`3 s` slurp three times
+# Repeating Lisp State Commands

+In Lisp State, as with Evil normal, typing a number before the command will repeat that command.
+For example

+`2 s` slurp two times, starting from Evil normal state

 `w 2 s` wrap a symbol in parenthesis then slurp two times